What about Health?

 ~Yearly eye exams with a certified veterinary opthamologist.

-What about Dilutes?
-Blues and Fawns?
+What about Dilutes- Blues and Fawns?
+What about Chocolates?

-The gene for Alopecia (a skin condition which results in baldness) is on
+The gene for Alopecia (a skin condition which results in baldness) is on the

-testing is listed, even if an exam is failed.
+website, each dog’s health testing is listed, even if an exam is failed.

 Transparency is vital.
-I have

-20+ years of health data across multiple generations and my testing is
+I have 20+ years of health data across multiple

 My Responsibility as a Breeder